Jarvis-Consulting-Group/jarvis_data_eng-vikrantsharmaJAR/sql/README.md

 ```

 ###### Question 4
-We want to alter the price of the second tennis court so that it costs 10% more than the first one.
+Here we want to alter the price of the second tennis court so that it costs 10% more than the first one.
 Try to do this without using constant values for the prices, so that we can reuse the statement if we want to.

 ```sql
 UPDATE cd.facilities